.NET MAUI vs Flutter: Full comparison, performance, and use cases

 UI customizability

-Flutter is unmatched in UI customizability due to its widget-based architecture and proprietary rendering engine.
-Developers have pixel-perfect control over every aspect of the UI, enabling the creation of unique, brand-centric designs that look identical across platforms.
-Flutter’s rich widget catalogue and animation libraries allow the development of complex, fluid interfaces without relying on platform-specific components.
+Flutter is unmatched in UI customisability due to its widget-based architecture and proprietary rendering engine.
+Developers have pixel-perfect control over every UI element, enabling unique, brand-centric designs that look identical across platforms.

 .NET MAUI focuses on delivering a native look and feel by leveraging the platform’s own UI controls.
-While this ensures consistency with the host OS and reduces the risk of UI inconsistencies, it limits the extent of customization compared to Flutter.
-Developers can customize UI elements, but deep modifications often require platform-specific code or custom renderers, which adds complexity.
-For projects where adhering strictly to platform conventions is paramount, MAUI’s approach is advantageous; for highly stylized apps, Flutter offers greater freedom.
+While this ensures consistency with the host OS, it limits the extent of customisation compared to Flutter.
+For projects where adhering to platform conventions is paramount, MAUI’s approach is advantageous; for highly stylised apps, Flutter offers greater freedom.

 Rapid app development